cfuxiang/Elasticsearch_Work/README.md

 - it has some nice features e.g. java beans!
 - I was about to create a similar work but since it has been done, I do not want to reinvent the wheel

+For some of the methods such as creating and restoring snapshots, I have used the native APIs instead.
+Apparantly, there's no such features in jest.